cIAmAShape/NGPTesting/intro-to-bash/README.md

 ## 7. Functions

 The last topic that this guide covers is functions.
 A function is essentially a block of code that, when called, performs a specific task.
-It is esentially a way to standardize the actions of your code into a readable format and are used regularly in almost every kind of programming.
+It is essentially a way to standardize the actions of your code into a readable format and are used regularly in almost every kind of programming.
 Bash functions have a lot of odd quirks to them that are very unusual when compared to other languages.
 In general, the basic syntax for a function looks like this:

 ```
 #!/bin/bash